This content was updated for accuracy and relevance on November 13th, 2023

 Are you considering occupational therapy or physical therapy as a career?
 If so, you’re probably curious about the differences between these two professions.

 While similar, these careers are not the same.
-So, what’s the difference between occupational therapy vs physical therapy?
+So, what’s the difference between occupational therapy versus physical therapy?